renvrant/gatsby-mdx-netlify-cms-starter/README.md

 *src/pages* - Editor content.
 All CMS-created pages will live in the content directory.
 Other pages may be modified from the CMS, but cannot be created or deleted.

 *static/admin* - CMS Editor configuration.

+## Templates and Template Keys

+The `CMSTemplate` component in conjunction with the hidden `templateKey` var controls which template will be used to render each content page.
+The `CMSTemplate` component will try to map the value of `templateKey` to a component, and fall back to a default if nothing is found.
+Please see the component for more details.

+## Markdown and Frontmatter

+Due to the way Netlify works, some CMS content is saved as Markdown `frontmatter` rather than actual markdown.
+Therefore, fields with a markdown editor will save a raw markdown string.
+It is up to our templates to correctly parse markdown.
+For this, we have the core component `<RenderMarkdown>` which will parse MDX upon receiving an MDX string and include supplied React components as appropriate.
+Under the hood, this uses [@mdx/runtime](https://mdxjs.com/advanced/runtime) so please look there fore configuration details.

 ---